-Sustainability is at the forefront of everything we do at Stonnington and Environment is one of the four main pillars of our Council Plan 2017-2021(PDF, 4MB).
-The Council Plan documents our commitment to:
+Environment is one of four main parts of our Council Plan 2017-2021(PDF, 4MB).

 - improve local biodiversity and open space